emp-toolkit/emp-sh2pc/README.md

   `./bin/[binaries] 2 12345 [more opts]` on the other.

-  IP address is hardcoded in the test files.
+  IP addresses are hardcoded in the test files.

 * example_semi_honest should run as
 	`./bin/example 1 12345 123 & ./bin/example 2 12345 124`

-	because different parrties needs different numbers
+	because different parties need different numbers

 ### Question
 Please send email to wangxiao@cs.northwestern.edu